Fast WiFi for sharing holiday snaps on social media is of utmost importance to Kiwi kids on vacation.

 Despite the importance placed on technology, the digitally savvy 12- to 15-year-olds weren't entirely different from their younger counterparts.
 The Kiwi respondents still rounded out their top five picks with some timeless holiday classics — including having a pool on offer (79 per cent), lots of activities to do (62 per cent) and having a separate room to parents and siblings (59 per cent).

-Booking.com Asia Pacific Spokesperson, Jamie De Silva, said, "This data paints a really interesting picture of Kiwi kids and I think reflects New Zealand as a country.
+Booking.com Asia Pacific Spokesperson, Jaime De Silva, said, "This data paints a really interesting picture of Kiwi kids and I think reflects New Zealand as a country.

 "New Zealand is obviously very tech-savvy, and the kids' responses here are a reflection of that.
 New Zealanders have always been very adventurous and love to have lots of new things to see and do, and the results demonstrate that's definitely still the case with these little adventurers."